lopatnov/as-umd-module/README.md

 # as-umd-module

-JavaScript to umd module string converter
+A TypeScript library.
+It converts JavaScript values to a UMD formatted string.

 # Install